Paul Muni as Tony Camonte, ruthless Italian-born bootlegger and mob enforcer

 - White low-fastening v-shaped waistcoat with 3-button front, wide notched bottom, and shallow hip pockets

-- Black patent leather cap-toe shoes
+- Black patent leather cap-toe oxfords

 - Black dress socks